Credit Counseling Requirement In Bankruptcy

 There are some exceptions to the counseling requirement for certain debtors in particular situations.
 First, the court may waive the counseling requirement if there are “exigent circumstances” and the debtor made a request for counseling that an agency was unable to provide within five days.
 Second, a debtor is excused from the requirement if incapacitated by mental illness or deficiency, if physically impaired such that he or she is unable to participate with reasonable effort, or if on active military duty in a combat zone.
 Third, counseling is not required if the trustee or administrator in a particular court district determines there are not enough approved credit counseling agencies available.

-Consumers considering bankruptcy as a future option should investigate the credit counseling requirement well before the anticipated bankruptcy filing.
-The experienced consumer and bankruptcy law attorneys at McElroy & Associates in Memphis, Tennessee, can provide much-needed information about credit counseling and bankruptcy filings.
+The consumer and bankruptcy law attorneys at Jimmy E. McElroy & Associates in Memphis, Tennessee, can provide much-needed information about credit counseling and bankruptcy filings.
+Call us at 901-881-8730 or complete the online form.
+We offer free initial consultations with a knowledgeable bankruptcy attorney.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.